Mir: Shuttle–Mir

-The two-man EO-21 crew was launched on 21 February 1996 aboard Soyuz TM-23 and were soon joined by US crew member Shannon Lucid, who was brought to the station by Atlantis during STS-76.
-This mission saw the first joint US spacewalk on Mir take place deploying the Mir Environmental Effects Payload package on the docking module.
+On 21 February 1996, the two-man EO-21 crew was launched aboard Soyuz TM-23, and they were soon joined by US crew member Shannon Lucid, who was brought to the station by Atlantis during STS-76.
+During this mission, the first joint US spacewalk on Mir took place, deploying the Mir Environmental Effects Payload package for the docking module.
 Lucid became the first American to carry out a long-duration mission aboard Mir with her 188-day mission, which set the US single spaceflight record.
 During Lucid's time aboard Mir, Priroda, the station's final module, arrived as did French visitor Claudie Haigneré flying the Cassiopée mission.
 The flight aboard Soyuz TM-24 also delivered the EO-22 crew of Valery Korzun and Aleksandr Kaleri.